lupyuen/lupyuen.github.io/src/display.md

     }
     ```

+    If the rendering hangs, lower the SPI Frequency to 2 MHz.
+(But why???)

 # Appendix: Show Assertion Failures in BL602 Firmware

 By default, firmware created by the BL602 IoT SDK will NOT show Assertion Failure messages.